uvicpraxis/uvicpraxis.github.io/metadata.md

 This is a [Press Record](https://uvicpraxis.github.io/pressrecord.html) project file.
 Jentery Sayers created it on 10 November 2025.
+It is subject to change.

 # Gameplay Footage Collection
-This document contains the metadata fields and vocabularies for the Praxis Studio's [Gameplay Footage Collection](https://uvicpraxis.github.io/pressrecord.html).
-The Collection is intended for Media Studies teaching, learning, and research at UVic.
+This document contains the metadata fields and vocabularies for the Praxis Studio's Gameplay Footage Collection.
+The Collection is intended for teaching, learning, and research in Media Studies at UVic.
 It contains short clips (30 seconds to five minutes long) of gameplay stored for discovery in [Echo360](https://support.echo360.com/hc/en-us).
-We limit the number of clips per game to five, and we do not include clips that are NSFW or spoil the ending(s) to games.
-Most clips contain footage from the first hour or so of gameplay.
+We limit the number of clips per game to five, and we do not include clips that are NSFW or spoil a game's ending(s).
+Most clips contain footage from the first two hours or so of gameplay.

 The metadata for each clip appears in its Echo360 title for search purposes, and all of the Collection's metadata is stored in a spreadsheet we update each term.
 The spreadsheet can also be used for search purposes.

-The Collection is not available as a database at this time.

 Project leads: Jentery Sayers and Charlie Susheski